 Read the original article — an anarchist critique of ‘unofficial socialists’ (such as Noam Chomsky, David Graeber and Mark Fisher) here.

-Read the follow up to this piece ‘Against Conspiracy Theories’ here.
+Read the follow up to this piece ‘The Normal That Never Was’ here.

 See also the latter chapters of my free guide to the unworld, 33 MYTHS OF THE SYSTEM for more critique of the reformist left and its systemic priorities.